-This week I talked to two different customers who were going through organizational pain.
-In both cases, they had strong management who understood the value of truly treating information as an enterprise asset and, as a result, had the following in place:
+This week I talked to two different customers who were both going through organizational pain.
+In both cases, strong management had been in place.
+This management had understood the value of truly treating information as an enterprise asset.
+As such, programs were put into place:

-- A program vs. a project mindset toward information problems—after all, you can’t just clean your house once and expect to never do it again
+- A Program rather than Project mindset toward information problems. (after all, you can’t just clean your house *once* and expect to never have to clean again!)

-However, the strong EIM management at each of company is leaving.
-The question is, what happens next?
+However, the strong EIM management at each of these companies is leaving to go to another company.
+The question is: What happens next?
 Can the initiatives survive without their spokesperson?
 Will the replacement manager have the same passion for quality information?
 Will the people who have infused the organization with quality information management practices survive?

-The answer to these questions depends on how well the outgoing managers educated the executives on the ROI of information management initiatives—not in casual, anecdotal, or infrequent ways, but in sustained, measured, formal ways.
+The answer to these questions depends on how well the outgoing managers educated their management on the ROI of information management initiatives.
+Not in casual, anecdotal, or infrequent ways.
+But in sustained, measured, formal ways.

 - How many information-intensive projects has the data governance group completed?
 How many were on-time?
 How many were on-time before the data governance group came in to assist?

-- What hard value can they show for information initiatives?
-Can they demonstrate reduced shipping costs, fees/penalties, mailing costs, and inventory costs; improved customer satisfaction scores; better supplier-negotiated costs; or less re-work?
+- What hard value can you show for information initiatives?
+Can you show savings in shipping cost, customer satisfaction scores, reduced fees/penalties, reduced mailing costs, reduced inventory costs, better supplier-negotiated costs, or reduced re-work?

 - Which functional groups is the data governance group serving most frequently?
-Can those functional groups provide before-and-after stories that show impact?
+Can those functional groups provide before-and-after stories that you can use to show impact?

-Unless they systematically gathered and presented this level of information, they run the risk of being overlooked when a charismatic leader departs—and the same would happen at your company, too.
+Unless you are systematically gathering and presenting this level of information, you run the risk of being overlooked when a charismatic leader departs.

 So much of what happens in EIM is about *people*, so it pays to monitor the talent retention dimension of those people.